Fixing a clogged drain is no fun, yet most of us may face such a situation eventually.

 When cracks develop in the internal plumbing system, the water starts seeping into the underground soil.
 Surrounding trees and bushes have deep roots within the ground and can detect the water source.
 Even if the crack in pipes is small, the tree roots can make their way inside and steadily grow.

 Small objects like children’s toys can accidentally fall into toilet bowls and flush down.
 Other times, the shower or bathroom drain coverings may be misplaced, and items can accidentally go down the drain without the guard.
-A toilet auger may help recover the objects.
+A toilet auger may help recover foreign objects.
 Otherwise, you’ll need to rely on a professional plumber.

 Of course, you can wash dirt or sand down the drain.
-It’s alright for the water to carry some mud and sand down the drain after cleaning up post gardening.
+It’s alright for the water to carry some mud and sand down the drain after cleaning up post-gardening.
 However, if the amount becomes excessive, the drain will not be able to wash it away entirely.

 So, there will be a gradual build-up of dirt which will combine with other materials and harden.